Supersymmetric Casimir energy on $\mathcal{N}=1$ conformal supergravity backgrounds: Introduction and summary of results

-The rest paper is organized as follows.
-In section \ref{sec:WIDs} we review the $\cn=1$ superconformal Ward identities of conformal supergravity, including the superconformal anomalies.
+The rest of the paper is organized as follows.
+In section \ref{sec:WIDs} we review the $\cn=1$ superconformal Ward identities for the conformal current multiplet, including the superconformal anomalies.
 In section \ref{sec:BZ} we introduce the relevant Bardeen-Zumino terms for the R-current and energy-momentum tensor, which allow us to rewrite the superconformal Ward identities in terms of the covariant $R$-current and the energy-momentum tensor.
-In section \ref{sec:charges} we consider bosonic backgrounds with numerically zero anomalies, such as those admiting Killing spinors, and show the existence of continuous families of conserved R-charges and charges associated with conformal Killing vectors.
+In section \ref{sec:charges} we consider bosonic backgrounds with numerically zero anomalies, which include backgrounds that admit Killing spinors as a special case, and we show the existence of continuous families of conserved R-charges and charges associated with conformal Killing vectors.
 Section \ref{sec:SCE} is devoted to the detailed evaluation of the Casimir energy on such backgrounds using the anomalous transformation of the supercurrent obtained in \cite{Papadimitriou:2019gel}.
 This leads to the general BPS relation \eqref{genBPS} and the ``local charge'' \eqref{locCharge}.
 These are the main results of this work.
-As an illustrative example, in section \ref{sec:sphere}, we evaluate the Casimir energy on $\mathbb{R}\times S^3$, obtaining the result \eqref{ECasimir}.
+As an illustrative example, in section \ref{sec:sphere}, we evaluate the Casimir energy on $\mathbb{R}\times S^3$, obtaining the expression \eqref{ECasimir-S3}.